waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Data Hygiene Tasks
 - Delete invalid map marker on Route 30 at (24, 34).
 Need to find its emoji first.
+- Hiker ANTHONY called, mentioning that lots of timid DUNSPARCE can be found in DARK CAVE in areas without strong POKéMON.